 WWCDA Mission Statement

-The Women’s White Collar Defense Association (WWCDA) promotes the common business and professional interests of attorneys and other professionals who specialize in white collar and other defense and compliance and ethics work.
-Their clients are corporations, other organizations and individuals facing government enforcement actions (criminal, civil, regulatory, and administrative), internal investigations, other defense and compliance and ethics matters.
-WWCDA promotes equal opportunity for all in the legal and consulting professions, including organizing business activities to facilitate networking and business development opportunities, and providing educational programming focused on the defense of government enforcement actions, conducting internal investigations, other defense matters, and counselling on compliance and ethics matters.
+The Women’s White Collar Defense Association (WWCDA) promotes the common business and professional interests of attorneys and other professionals whose clients include companies, other organizations and individuals in connection with the wide-range of white collar government investigations and enforcement actions (criminal, civil, regulatory, and administrative), internal investigations, compliance and ethics counseling, and related matters.
+WWCDA promotes inclusion for all legal and consulting professionals in this field, including organizing professional activities to facilitate networking and business development opportunities, and providing educational programming relevant to the field.

 WWCDA Goals

-• Provide networking and business development opportunities for our members and other participants in their local markets, as well as nationally and internationally.
+- Provide networking and business development opportunities for members and other participants locally, nationally, and globally.

-• Develop educational programming focused on the legal fields of criminal, civil, regulatory, and administrative enforcement, as well as internal investigations, compliance and ethics.
+- Develop educational programming focused on the legal fields of white collar criminal, civil, regulatory, and administrative enforcement, internal investigations, compliance and ethics, and related defense matters.

-• Facilitate collaboration and communication among our members and other participants.
+- Facilitate collaboration and communication among members and other participants.

-• Develop resources to assist our members and other participants.
+- Develop resources to assist members and other participants in their professional endeavors.

 WWCDA Membership Criteria

 WWCDA has chapters throughout the world.
 Membership is free.
-To become a member of WWCDA, you must be a lawyer in a law firm or a professional in a consulting firm that represents or otherwise assist clients facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, other defense and compliance and ethics matters.
+To become a member of WWCDA, you must be a lawyer in a law firm or a professional in a consulting firm that represents or otherwise assists clients facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, other defense and compliance and ethics matters.
 You can see a list of the practice areas that meet this criteria here.
 You must also join a chapter where your primary work address is located and meet the additional membership criteria of the particular chapter.
 The membership criteria for each chapter can be found on the individual chapter webpages.
 Review the chapter criteria.
-When applying for membership, be sure to use the correct membership category as defined by your chapter criteria.
+When applying for membership, be sure to select the correct membership category as defined by the criteria of the chapter you seek to join.
 The membership categories are:

 Select the category you satisfy according to the chapter criteria chapter membership category rules and Apply now.